 - Recognise if the Council recommend the asset transfer that is the easy bit, that takes time but don’t waste any more energy on that, get on with the other stuff like planning how to use the building / what work will need done to it.”

 Funding & Resources

 The project is led by Vale of Leven Trust, a volunteer run charity.
 The Active Travel Hub set-up and activities have been funded for three years by the National Lottery Communities Fund.
 During this period, income generation from bike rentals will be developed into the business model to make the Hub financially sustainable in the long-term.
 The Hub’s activities will be delivered by two members of staff, supported by local volunteers.
 Grants from Energy Savings Trust and Cycling Friendly Communities Fund have allowed purchase of bikes, safety and storage equipment.
 Further funding from Paths for All and Digital Boost has been secured to set up a website.
-A partnership of Glasgow Caledonian University has been established to monitor and evaluate the projects outcomes and impact.

 In 2020 the project joined the DTAS / Scottish Land Commission partnership project which assists community-led organisations bringing new uses to V&DL.
 This support, alongside local fundraising and a grant from West Dunbartonshire Council has progressed the plans for the building.